uber-go/config/README.md

 [![Build Status][ci-img]][ci]
 [![Report Card][report-card-img]][report-card]

-At a high level, configuration is any data that is used in an application but not part of the application itself.
+Configuration is any data that is used in an application but not part of the application itself.
 Any reasonably complex system needs to have knobs to tune, and not everything can have intelligent defaults.

-In UberFx, we try very hard to make configuring UberFx convenient.
-Users can:
+`package config` allows users to:

 * Get components working with minimal configuration
 * Override any field if the default doesn't make sense for their use case